s-j-pearce/Glossary-of-Tech-Terms/README.md

 The Scrum literature recommends that these meetings take place first thing in the morning as soon as all team members are present.

 ### Impediments:
+Anything that prevents a team member from performing work as efficiently as possible is an impediment.

+Each team member has an opportunity to announce impediments during the daily Scrum meeting.

+The ScrumMaster is charged with ensuring impediments get resolved.

+ScrumMasters often arrange sidebar meetings when impediments cannot be resolved on the spot in the daily Scrum meeting.